sapochat/brand-mcp/README.md

 - **Alcohol/Tobacco**: References to alcohol, tobacco, or related products
 - **Political Content**: References to political figures, parties, or controversial topics
 - **Religious Content**: References to religious beliefs, practices, or institutions
+- **Sentiment Analysis**: Determines the emotional tone of the content (e.g., positive, negative, neutral) using LLM capabilities.
+- **Contextual Analysis**: Provides a deeper understanding of content nuances, intent, and potential risks that might be missed by keyword-only checks, using LLM capabilities.

 Each category is evaluated on a five-level risk scale: NONE, LOW, MEDIUM, HIGH, VERY_HIGH.